ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 This change is made to support the ongoing, newer capabilities of playbooks.
 Each playbook has the same functionality as the previous, corresponding rule/workflow.

 If upgrading from a previous release, you'll noticed that the previous release's rules/workflows remain in place.
 Both sets of rules and playbooks are active.
-For manual actions, playbooks will have the same name as it's corresponding rule, but with "(PB)" added at the end.
+For manual actions, playbooks have the same name as it's corresponding rule, but with "(PB)" added at the end.

 You can continue to use the rules/workflows.
-But migrating to playbooks will provide greater functionality along with future app enhancements and bug fixes.
+But migrating to playbooks provides greater functionality along with future app enhancements and bug fixes.

 ### v2.0 Changes
 Version 2.0 represents a comprehensive set of changes to make the use of outbound email more out-the-box